As we get older and have more power, I don’t want our generation to lose what we currently have right now: this feeling that we can change the world.

 Megnis also identifies his Banneker/Key Scholarship, Maryland's most prestigious scholarship, as a stress reliever that has carried him through his entire academic career.

 “The freedom it provided me was huge; it really shaped my whole Maryland experience.
 I probably would have been working the majority of my time at a part-time job or working during the summers to help pay for my education.
-Something like the map caving and all my other projects have been dependant on the fact that I have a scholarship; otherwise, I wouldn’t have had the capacity to do it at all.”
+Something like the map caving and all my other projects have been dependent on the fact that I have a scholarship; otherwise, I wouldn’t have had the capacity to do it at all.”

 His greatest motivator to do well in school has been his parents, both electrical engineers and alumni of the University of the District of Columbia, who emigrated from Eritrea to the United States to escape the fall out of the Eritrean–Ethiopian War.